 Environmental Stewardship will attempt to notify persons who have signed up for our Newsletter

-about the date, time and other details regarding the above meetings and dates (see “Sign Up For Our Newsletter” below).
+about the date, time and other details regarding these proceedings.

 More about the Application:

-The maps below show the other commercial, non-exempt well fields near the LCRA Griffith Ranch project (left) and the drawdown in the Simsboro aquifer that is predicted to result from the pumping of 25,000 ac-ft/year over a period of 50 years by the same project (right).
+The maps below show the other commercial, non-exempt well fields near the LCRA Griffith Ranch project (left) and the drawdown in the Simsboro formation of the Carrizo-Wilcox Aquifer that is predicted to result from the pumping of 25,000 ac-ft/year over a period of 50 years by the same project (right).
 (Source: Review of LCRA Permit Application Packet).

-Unfortunately the Groundwater Conservation District considers the pumping from each well field on an individual basis and only for the target aquifer (Simsboro) that is being pumped.
-The District does not consider the impact of the combined pumping from all of the well fields on surface water, the other aquifers that communicate with the target aquifer, nor do they specifically consider the impact of the pumping on shallow exempt domestic wells.
+Unfortunately the Groundwater Conservation District considers the pumping from each well field on an individual basis and only for the target formation (Simsboro) that is being pumped.
+The District does not consider the impact of the combined pumping from all of the well fields on surface water, the other formations that communicate with the target formation, nor do they specifically consider the impact of the pumping on shallow exempt domestic wells.

 According to the District’s analysis, the model run results indicate that at the end of 40 years of pumping (in 2060), the project-specific drawdown (drawdown due to the proposed LCRA wells only) is as follows:

 - approximately 225 to 250 feet at the three Aqua well locations (McDade, Behrend, and Highway 21).

 - approximately 250 to 275 feet at the proposed “Recharge” (End Op) well locations.

 - approximately 160 to 180 feet at the existing LCRA wells near Lake Bastrop.